AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed a regression causing delivery preparation to be blocked due to a single erroneous function on delivery part leading to memory overload.
 (NEO-27346)
 * Fixed a postupgrade issue which turned off Apache and the web server before the web application republication.
 (NEO-27155)
-* Fixing a regression on HTML template management leading to tracking URLs becoming visible (due to a misintepreation of tabs).
+* Fixed a regression on HTML template management leading to tracking URLs becoming visible due to a misintepretation of tabs.
 (NEO-25909)
 * Fixed an issue with the database cleanup workflow which could fail due to unmanaged data source.
 (NEO-23160, NEO-23364)
 * The cleanup workflow now purges expired lists by batches of 100 instead of one by one.
-* Fixed a regression which prevented you from modifiying the internal name of an external account.
+* Fixed a regression which prevented you from modifying the internal name of an external account.
 (NEO-27323)
 * Fixing a regression during postupgrade causing an incorrect start of nlserver (error logs).
 * The update management for shared memory has been improved.
-The additionnal steps required in 20.2 are not needed anymore.
+The additional steps required in 20.2 are not needed anymore.
 * Adobe Campaign Classic now supports SQL Server 2019 (Core DB & FDA).

 ## ![](assets/do-not-localize/orange_2.png) Release 20.2.2 - Build 9180 {#release-20-2-2-build-9180}